-There are a few exceptions to the no-money rule.
+That said, there are a few exceptions to the no-money rule.
 If MacNeil’s group is invited to do a lecture, they’ll usually get paid.
 Some clients have also offered cooked meals as a form of gratitude, which her team is happy to accept.
-Duda has also taken tips to help with travel expenses, as he and his husband have investigated hauntings around the U.S. and internationally, but that’s it. “[If] you run into a team that charges you, you need to run because they are not out to help you, they're out to make a buck,” MacNeil adds.
+Duda has taken tips to help with travel expenses, as he and his husband have investigated hauntings around the U.S. and internationally, but that’s it. “[If] you run into a team that charges you, you need to run because they are not out to help you, they’re out to make a buck,” MacNeil adds.

 As part of their investigations, MacNeil and her team take time to inspect each home, looking at everything from vents to fuse boxes to determine if the supposed supernatural activity is more mundane in origin.
 On the SPIRITS of New England website, they further clarify that a lot of activity can be caused by plumbing and heating issues in older homes.

 Another common culprit?
 Raccoons.
-“If you have a very quiet house and then all of a sudden, all hell's breaking loose up in your attic, and you can't see anything, [that’s because raccoons are] active at night,” MacNeil says.
-She adds that squirrels can be “absolute hellions” that will wreak havoc if they venture indoors.
+“If you have a very quiet house and then all of a sudden, all hell’s breaking loose up in your attic, and you can’t see anything, [that’s because raccoons are] active at night,” MacNeil says.
+She adds that squirrels can be “absolute hellions” that will wreak havoc if they venture indoors, too.

 4. And no, not everything is possessed by demons.
+(Sorry.)

 Starting in the 1970s, popular horror movies like The Exorcist helped bring demons—and specifically, the theory of demonic possession—out from the dusty scrolls of archaic religious texts and into the mainstream in a big, flashy way.
 The Satanic Panic that gripped the U.S. in the 1980s only added more fuel to the proverbial fire.

-But according to Duda, the belief that there’s a demon behind every corner is one of the biggest misconceptions that crops up during a standard investigation.
+But according to Duda, the belief that there’s a demon skulking behind every corner is one of the biggest misconceptions that crops up during a standard investigation.
 The likelihood that you’ve got the next Annabelle on your hands?
 Experts say chances are slim, at best.

-That said, Duda claims he has encountered “non-human spirits” before, but it’s rare.
+Duda claims he has encountered “non-human spirits” before, but it’s rare.
 And when he does, he doesn’t even like to call them demons, because “that makes it seem like Hollywood.”
 According to him, some tell-tale signs that you’re dealing with a non-human, malevolent force might include physical injuries like scratching or biting, which seem to manifest out of nowhere.
 Growling sounds and mysterious injuries to children or animals are also indications that might, in Duda’s opinion, suggest a negative entity has taken up shop in your home.